 Kenilworth Park, Malvern Hills Park, and Herb Watts Park also have great playgrounds!

-Things to do in Asheville with a Baby or Toddler
+Best Things to Do in Asheville with Toddlers

-Visiting breweries and art museums are some of our favorite things to do here with our kids.
-Those might not sound like typically kid-friendly activities, but Asheville’s great in the way that they cater to families, and that’s why it’s so fun to visit!
+Breweries and art museums are some of our favourite places to visit in Asheville with our kids.
+Those might not sound like typically kid-friendly activities, but one thing I love about Asheville is that many places are genuinely welcoming to families, which makes it a fun city to visit with little kids.
 Dogs are also very welcome here.

 Below is a list of things to do with toddlers and babies while visiting Asheville: